What is an API?

 Much like the menu provided when you first sit down for a meal, you’ll want to find out if information and instructions surrounding the API have been recorded in an easily accessible format.
 If no such documentation exists, it’s likely that system integrations will be a challenging and time-consuming process, requiring lots of back-and-forth communication with programmers and your IT department.

-If no clear documentation exists, system integrations can be a challenging and time-consuming process.
+If no clear documentation exists, system integrations can be a challenging

 Is it a RESTful API?